 To stop sharing your screen, open the Screen Sharing app and click the Stop Sharing button.
 You can also disable the Screen Sharing feature by clicking the Sharing preference pane in System Preferences and unchecking the box next to Screen Sharing.

-You also need to disable the Remote Management feature in the same preference pane if enabled.
+If enabled, you must also disable the Remote Management feature in the same preference pane.

 Tips To Prevent “Your Screen Is Being Recorded” Message